gaehlerm/SoftwareEngineering/README.md

 Code is only allowed to be merged into the master branch if all unit tests pass.
 This means that every programmer has to run the unit tests before creating a merge request (MR) [devops] in the same way as ensuring that the whole project compiles.
 It is mandatory to fix the code that broke the unit tests; otherwise, it will not be merged.

-Now let me reiterate: It is mandatory that all unit tests pass before an MR can be merged into the master branch.
+Now let me reiterate: It is *mandatory* that all unit tests pass before an MR can be merged into the master branch.
 This is a rule that should be automated.
-Set up the Continuous Integration (CI) [devops (?)] accordingly.
+Set up the Continuous Integration (CI) [devops] accordingly.
 It should check the unit tests just the same as it checks the formatting and the compilation of the code.
 This is just another mandatory requirement within the MR, in addition to ensuring that the code compiles.
 This is the only way to ensure that the unit tests always pass.

-When it comes to functional tests, things get a little trickier.
-Functional tests are slow and cannot be run before every MR. It would slow down the entire development process too much.
-Therefore, you can't guarantee that all functional tests will be run all the time.
-Instead, you have to set up the CI to run the functional tests overnight ("nightly build").
+When it comes to functional or performance tests, things get a little trickier.
+They are slow and cannot be run before every MR. It would slow down the entire development process too much.
+Therefore, you can't guarantee that all functional and performance tests will be run all the time.
+Instead, you have to set up the CI to run them overnight ("nightly build").
 If a test fails, it should send an email to all the developers who made changes on the previous day.
 The team must then gather and determine the reasons behind this situation.
 Usually, it is fairly obvious why the tests failed, and it won't take much time to figure out who broke the test and how.
 But it is important that the problem is resolved as soon as possible.

-Integration tests are positioned between unit and functional tests.
-If they take only a few seconds to run, they can be executed before every MR. If they take longer, they should be run overnight.
-The same holds true for performance tests.
-Here you have to be pragmatic: run the tests as often as time allows.
+Integration tests are once again a mixture between the two.
+They are usually too slow to be run after every code change.
+But they don't have to be.
+They are only checking complete modules and not every code change alters its behavior.
+Integration tests should take only a few minutes, compared to potentially hours of the functional tests.
+This allows them to be run in every MR.

 ## Who should write Tests?

-With unit and integration tests, it is evident that the responsible developer must write the tests.
+With unit tests, it is evident that the responsible developer must write the tests.
 He knows the code best and understands what it is supposed to do.
 Unless you work in the automotive, medical, or aerospace industry, where the tests are written by a dedicated tester due to high regulations.

 When it comes to functional and performance tests, the situation is not that clear.
 Should the tests be written by someone from the development team, the marketing side, or an independent tester?
 As always in software engineering, such questions have no easy answer.
 There are trade-offs to consider when choosing between different solutions.